autotelicum/Smooth-CoffeeScript/literate/install-notes.md

 Node now includes the npm package manager on OS X and Windows.
 Choose .pkg on OS X and .msi on Windows and install node from
-<http://nodejs.org/dist/v0.6.3/> --- See <http://nodejs.org/dist/>  for newer versions.
+<http://nodejs.org/dist/v0.6.6/> --- See <http://nodejs.org/dist/>  for newer versions.

-Open a command line (on Windows 7 right-click and select 'Run as Administrator'):
+Open a command line.
+On Windows 7 right-click and select 'Run as Administrator' when starting the terminal.
+On Mac OS X you can use 'sudo' when starting the npm command.

     npm -g install coffee-script